baibaichen/Blog2/memory/Beyond malloc efficiency to fleet efficiency a hugepage-aware memory allocator.md

 From our **telemetry** of `malloc` usage and TCMALLOC internals, and knowledge of the kernel implementation, we developed several key principles that motivate TEMERAIRE’s choices.

 1. **Total memory demand varies unpredictably with time, but not every allocation is released**.
-We have no control over the calling code, and it may rapidly (and repeatedly) modulate its usage; we must be hardened to this.
-But many allocations on the pageheap are immortal (and it is difficult to predict which they are [[30](#_bookmark66)]); any particular allocation might disappear instantly or live forever, and we must deal well with both cases.
+We have no control over the calling code, and it may rapidly (and repeatedly) modulate its usage; **==we must be hardened to this==**.
+But many allocations on the pageheap are **==immortal==** (and it is difficult to predict which they are [[30](#_bookmark66)]); any particular allocation might disappear instantly or live forever, and we must deal well with both cases.

 2. **Completely draining hugepages implies packing memory at hugepage granularity**.
 Returning hugepages that aren’t nearly-empty to the OS is costly (see section [2](#_bookmark2)).
 Generating empty/nearly-empty hugepages implies densely packing the *other* hugepages in our binary.
-Our design must enable densely packing allocations into as few, saturated, bins as possible.
+Our design must enable densely packing allocations into as few, saturated, **bins** as possible.

-   While we aim to use exclusively hugepage-sized bins, malloc must support allocation sizes larger than a single hugepage.
+   While we aim to use exclusively hugepage-sized bins, `malloc` must support allocation sizes larger than a single hugepage.
 These can be allocated normally, but we place smaller allocations into the *slack* of the allocation to achieve high allocation density.
-Only when small allocations are dominated by *slack* do we need to place large allocations end on end in *regions*.
+Only when small allocations are dominated by *==slack==* do we need to place large allocations end on end in *==regions==*.

-3. Draining hugepages gives us new release decision points.
+3. **Draining hugepages gives us new release decision points**.
 When a hugepage becomes completely empty, we can choose whether to retain it for future memory allocations or return it to the OS.
 Retaining it until released by TCMALLOC’s background thread carries a higher memory cost.
 Returning it reduces memory usage, but comes at a cost of system calls and page faults if reused.
 Adaptively making this decision allows us to return memory to the OS faster than the background thread while simultaneously avoiding extra system calls.

 4. **Mistakes are costly, but work is not**.
 Very few allocations directly touch the pageheap, but *all* allocations are backed via the pageheap.
 We must only pay the cost of allocation once; if we make a bad placement and fragment a hugepage, we pay either that space or the time-cost of breaking up a hugepage for a long time.
 It is worth slowing down the allocator, if doing so lets it make better decisions.

+> Figure 6: TEMERAIRE’s components.
+Arrows represent the flow of requests to interior components.

 Our allocator implements its interface by delegating to several subcomponents, mapped in [Figure 6](#_bookmark11).
 Each component is built with the above principles in mind, and each specializes its approximation for the type of allocation it handles best.
-As per principle \#4, we emphasize smart placement over speed^4^.
+As per principle #4, we emphasize smart placement over speed^4^.

+> 4. As each operation holds an often-contended mutex, we do maintain reasonable efficiency: most operations are *O*(1), with care taken to optimize constant factors.

 While the particular implementation of TEMERAIRE is tied to TCMALLOC internals, most modern allocators share similar large backing allocations of page (or higher) granularity, like TCMALLOC’s spans: compare jemalloc’s “extents” [[20](#_bookmark56)], Hoard’s “superblocks” [[9](#_bookmark45)], and mimalloc’s “pages” [[29](#_bookmark65)].
 Hoard’s 8KB superblocks are directly allocated with ‘mmap‘, preventing hugepage contiguity.
 Those superblocks could instead be densely packed onto hugepages. mimalloc places its 64KiB+ “pages” within “segments,” but these are maintained per-thread which hampers dense packing across the segments of the process.
 Eagerly returning pages to the OS minimizes the RAM cost here, but breaks up hugepages.
 These allocators could also benefit from a TEMERAIRE-like hugepage aware allocator^5^.

-> 4. As each operation holds an often-contended mutex, we do maintain reasonable efficiency: most operations are *O*(1), with care taken to optimize constant factors.
 > 5. Indeed, jemalloc is doing so, based on TEMERAIRE.

-> Figure 6: TEMERAIRE’s components.
-Arrows represent the flow of requests to interior components.

 ### 4.1 The overall algorithm